musadu2/wrong-in-the-same-way/README.md

 SOAP_Descriptor_Generator.ipynb
 ```

-This notebook generates the SOAP representation of the DFT Li3PS4 configurations.

-The resulting descriptor file is:
+The resulting descriptor array is:

 ```text
 DFT_Li3PS4_outer_average_SOAP_16000.npy
 ```

-For convenience and reproducibility, this `.npy` file is already provided in the `Data_Analysis` folder.
+For convenience and reproducibility, this file is also provided directly in the repository.

----

-## Step 4 — Select Training, Validation, and Testing Data
+## Step 4 — Select training, validation, and testing data

-The training, validation, and testing configurations are selected using **Farthest Point Sampling (FPS)**.
+Training, validation, and testing configurations are constructed using **Farthest Point Sampling (FPS)**.

 Run: